Recoil kicks from binary black hole mergers in GWTC catalogs: implications for retention and hierarchical mergers

-Another important aspect is the choice of the appropriate reference frame for the initial binary parameters required by the recoil models.
-For \NRSur{}, this frame is defined at $t = -10M$ in geometric units (where $G = c = 1$ and $M$ denotes the total mass of the binary).
-In contrast, the \HLZ{} prescription recommends specifying the binary parameters at a separation of $R_{\rm sep} = 10M$.
 The posterior samples used as input to our framework typically provide binary parameters defined at a reference GW frequency $f_{\rm ref}^{\rm post} = 20\,\mathrm{Hz}$ for most events, although this value differs for a small subset of events.
 Therefore, for each posterior sample, we evolve the initial binary parameters, in particular the spin angles, from $f_{\rm ref}^{\rm post}$ to the reference frame appropriate for the chosen recoil model.
-For the \HLZ{} prescription, we evolve the parameters to $R_{\rm sep} = 10M$ using PN equations as implemented in the \texttt{precession} package\footnote{\href{https://github.com/dgerosa/precession/}{https://github.com/dgerosa/precession/}}.
+For the \HLZ{} prescription, we evolve the binary parameters from $f_{\rm ref}^{\rm post}$ to $R_{\rm sep}=10M$ using the orbit-averaged PN evolution implemented in the \texttt{precession} package, which includes spin-precession effects through 2PN order and radiation-reaction corrections through 3.5PN (2PN) order for nonspinning (spinning) terms~\cite{Kidder:1995zr}:

 For \NRSur{}, we use the native lalsimulation\footnote{\href{https://lscsoft.docs.ligo.org/lalsuite/lalsuite/index.html}{https://lscsoft.docs.ligo.org/lalsuite/lalsuite/index.html}} spin evolution implemented in \texttt{surfinBH}.
-When the posterior reference frequency lies within the surrogate’s training range, the surrogate-based spin evolution is applied directly.
-Otherwise, the binary parameters are first evolved from $f_{\rm ref}^{\rm post}$ to the beginning of the NR regime using PN equations, after which the surrogate spin evolution is employed.
+When the posterior reference frequency lies within the surrogate's training range, the surrogate-based spin evolution is applied directly.
+Otherwise, the binary parameters are first evolved from $f_{\rm ref}^{\rm post}$ to the beginning of the surrogate regime using \texttt{SpinTaylorT4} PN equations, after which the native surrogate spin evolution is employed to obtain the binary parameters at the reference time required by \NRSur{}:

 This procedure ensures that we utilize the \NRSur{} model whenever possible.
-For additional checks, we use \gwModelX{} (for aligned-spin limits) and \gwModelXP{} (for precessing binaries with isotropic spins) from \texttt{gwModels} package.
+For additional checks, we use \gwModelXP{} (for precessing binaries with isotropic spins) from \texttt{gwModels} package.